 Creatine?
 While creatine certainly increases your performance during a workout and helps to build your muscle volume it doesn't help much with muscle soreness.

 Of course, once you started taking it you should continue to do so also on your day off from workout - I just wanted to point out that it will not speed up muscle recovery process.

 It may sound counter-intuitive but stretching and some light workout may bring the relief for your muscle pain and it also speeds up healing of a sore muscle tissue.

 But don't try to do a regular heavy workout when you still feel the pain cause this may cause even more damage and you can even tear one of your muscles and this will guarantee that you will be out of gym for weeks.

 Tip # 3 A proper diet will speed up a recovery process and will help to rebuild a damaged muscles faster:

-Read more about it in a Muay Thai dietpost where I explain it with more details.
+Read more about it in a diet for fighterspost where I have explained it there in more details.

 Tip #4: coffee as a pre-workout booster to reduce muscle soreness: